Get Adobe Flash player

 • Healthy women without health problems.

-High-risk situations unsuitable for out of hostpital birth include
+High-risk situations unsuitable for out of hospital birth include

 • chronic high blood pressure